SAITPublic/PIMLibrary/tools/profiler/README.md

 Profiler

-FimProfiler.py API is used to generate visualizations.
+Profiler is used to generate visualizations.
 It uses parser, analyser and visualizer modules for the same.

 Requirements-